Planning to redecorate a room in your home on a budget?

 How to get free paint

-Perhaps you’re skint and want to decorate your home on a budget, you want to cover up graffiti, or repaint a community centre?
+Perhaps you’re skint and want to decorate your home on a budget.
+Or you want to repaint a community centre, cover up graffiti or create colourful murals?

 The Community RePaint scheme will be just what you need to get free or really cheap paint.